 Google does not provide a full list of page experience signals that factor into rankings.
 Other factors mentioned include avoiding intrusive full-screen dialogs and making it easy to find the main page content.

-It's also recommended by Google to you optimize your page experience overall, regardless of the specific impact on rankings.
+It's also recommended by Google to optimize your page experience overall, regardless of the specific impact on rankings.

 How can I check if my website does well on page experience?

 You can use Google Search Console to view page experience issues on your website or test a specific page with Lighthouse or PageSpeed Insights.
+You can also run a quick online SEO check to test your technical SEO.

-Search console can provide reports on overall page experience, Core Web Vitals, and mobile usability.
+Search Console can provide reports on overall page experience, Core Web Vitals, and mobile usability.

 Lighthouse reports can show you how fast your website is.
-The SEO category also identifies page experience problems as well performing indexing-related checks.
+The SEO category also identifies page experience problems as well as performing indexing-related checks.

 How to improve Core Web Vitals